As our Minnesota summer comes to an end, you may believe that you don’t have to think about your air conditioner until next spring.

-However, you don’t want to face unexpected problems next season.
-At the end of each summer, take the time to check your air conditioner and make sure it is in good working order.
+However, you don’t want to face unexpected problems next season, so at the end of each summer, take the time to check your air conditioner and make sure it is in good working order.

 But, odd smells can also be a sign of mildew and a leak you can’t see.
 If this moisture stays inside the unit all winter, the mildew will be worse next spring.

 The greenery that looks so small in the spring can quickly grow into tall grasses or trailing vines that hamper the air flow around your unit.

-Change the filter.
-Perhaps you made sure you had a clean new one at the beginning of the season but now after a couple of months of regular use it is probably time to change it.
+Perhaps you made sure you had a clean new filter at the beginning of the season but now after a couple of months of regular use it is probably time to change it.

 If you use the same HVAC system for heating, you can get ready for winter at the same time.
 Contact us for an appointment or for more information on maintaining your AC unit.

 If you’ve carried out these checks are are concerned that your AC unit is working properly, or that something needs replacing then let us know, so we can do something about it now.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.